 Support Groups are often one of the best ways that participants at Waterford Place garner strength and wisdom.
 Support Groups at Waterford Place are safe spaces for participants to share information while also receiving support in managing difficult experiences and celebrating successes along the way.

-The Healing Kitchen Family Style: Healthy Comfort Food
+The Healing Kitchen Family Style: Kid Friendly Veggies Nuggets and Tots

 Participants are invited to gather for a nutritious cooking demonstration that involves the whole family!
 Learn fun and creative ways of using healthy ingredients to make dishes everyone can enjoy.
-Join in on this vegan twist on classic comfort foods.
-Enjoy preparing (and eating) jackfruit pulled “pork” sandwiches, coleslaw and mac n' cheese, guilt-free!
+Instead of the traditional chicken nuggets and tater tots let’s reach for a veggie packed nutritious healthy alternative.
 Audio/Visual provided through a grant generously awarded by the Community Foundation of the Fox Valley.

 Family Fun Night!